 Subscription billing is an increasingly popular option for customers and businesses alike.
-Your customers are happy to have the convenience, security, and dependability of subscription billing, and you love having a reliable source of revenue to fund your company’s growth.
+Your customers are happy to have the convenience, security, and dependability of subscription billing.
+And you love having a reliable source of revenue to fund your company’s growth.
 Unfortunately, you’re not seeing the numbers that you know your product should have— how do you grow your subscriber list?

 How can you set your product apart from the crowd?
-Read on for more information about bringing more subscriptions in without the depending solely upon the App Store.
+Read on for more information about bringing more subscriptions in without depending solely upon the App Store.

 Create an Online Storefront

 The first step you need to take if you’re serious about moving beyond the App Store is to create an online storefront for your product.
 You want your customers to be able to purchase it directly from you— if you send them to the App Store to complete the purchase, the odds that something else will catch their interest are significantly higher.
-(Caution: before you commit to an e-commerce platform, be sure that it offers the option for subscription billing.)
+(Caution: before you commit to an ecommerce platform, be sure that it offers the option for subscription billing.)

 What are the signs of a good online storefront?